Deaf/Hard of Hearing Resources

 TASK12 (Training and Assessment Systems for K-12 Educational Interpreters) (external link)

-DVDs of past EIPA workshops are available for loan.
-DVDs are loaned out for up to 30 calendar days.
+DVDs of past EIPA training workshops are available for loan.
+DVDs are loaned for up to 30 calendar days.

-Please complete the KSDE EIPA DVD Library Check Out Form (PDF) toJoan Houghton firstname.lastname@example.org
+Please send the completed KSDE EIPA DVD Library Check Out Form (PDF) toJoan Houghton firstname.lastname@example.org

 RID’s Standard Practice Papers (SPPs) (external link)